UBS thins out Puerto Rico staff in restructuring move

-NEW YORK/SAN JUAN (Reuters) - UBS laid off a number of employees at its Puerto Rico arm last week as it shrinks its business further in the U.S. territory.
+NEW YORK/SAN JUAN, Oct 18 (Reuters) - UBS laid off a number of employees at its Puerto Rico arm last week as it shrinks its business further in the U.S. territory.

 UBS said on Sunday fewer than a dozen employees were affected.
 The Swiss bank has been retrenching in Puerto Rico as the Caribbean island’s government tackles a fiscal crisis stemming from a decade long recession and struggles with its $72 billion debt load.